ranneyd/mygroup.events/README.md

 exist for organizing meetups, but they usually focus on meeting new people, not organizing events with people you already know.

-MyGroup.events is the solution to this problem.
-MyGroup.events allows a group to make its own social network that is based entirely on planning events.
+Ravie is the solution to this problem.
+Ravie allows a group to make its own social network that is based entirely on planning events.
 Members can either post large, premeditated events like barbecues and camping trips or small, spontaneous events like a few people going for drinks after work and wanting anyone who'd like to join in to come.
 The group can be invite only or